Dakota Meyer: Military service

 A fifth man, Army SFC Kenneth W. Westbrook, 41, of Shiprock, New Mexico, later died from his wounds.

 On November 6, 2010, the Commandant of the Marine Corps, General James F. Amos, told reporters during a visit to Camp Pendleton, California that a living United States Marine had been nominated for the Medal of Honor.
 Two days later, Marine Corps Times, an independent newspaper covering Marine Corps operations, reported that the unnamed person was Meyer, citing anonymous sources.
 CNN confirmed the story independently two days later.

 On June 9, 2011, the Marine Corps announced that two other Marines on Meyer's team in Ganjgal would receive the Navy Cross, the second-highest award for valor a Marine can receive.
 Capt.
 Ademola D. Fabayo and Staff Sgt.
 Juan J. Rodriguez-Chavez were recognized for their roles in retrieving the bodies of the fallen Marines and Corpsman.
 Before Meyer began searching for the missing servicemen on foot, Rodriguez-Chavez drove a gun truck into the kill zone with Fabayo manning the truck's machine gun.

-When President Barack Obama's staff called Meyer to set up a time for the president to inform him that his case for the Medal of Honor had been approved, they were told Meyer was working at his construction job and were asked to call again during his lunch break.

-Meyer was awarded the Medal of Honor in a ceremony on September 15, 2011.
-When a White House staffer contacted Meyer to arrange the ceremony, Meyer asked if he could have a beer with the president, and President Obama agreed to the request.
-He received an invitation to the White House for the afternoon before the ceremony.
+When President Obama's staff called Meyer to set up a time for the president to inform him that he would be given the Medal of Honor, they were told Meyer was working at his construction job and were asked to call again during his lunch break.
+He was awarded the Medal of Honor in a ceremony on September 15, 2011.
+When a White House staffer contacted Meyer to arrange the ceremony, Meyer asked if he could have a beer with the president and President Obama agreed to the request.
+He received an invitation to the White House to meet Obama in the afternoon before the ceremony.
 Meyer also requested that when he was honored, simultaneous commemorative services should be held at other associated locations to honor the memory of his colleagues who died or were mortally wounded during the ambush and his rescue attempts.

+On April 17, 2025, 15 years after his discharge, Meyer re-enlisted into the Marine Corps Reserve.
+Meyer is currently the only Medal of Honor recipient serving in any reserve or National Guard branch.
+Three recipients—Sergeant Major Thomas Payne, Master Sergeant Matthew O. Williams, and Lieutenant Colonel William D. Swenson—remain on active duty in 2025.